Niangmodou/C-Projects/README.md

 This Repository is a collection of the C++ scripts I have written.

-BankAccount.cpp
+BankAccount.cpp is a very basic simulation of an ATM.

-A simulation of an ATM
+RockPaperScissors is an implentation of the classic Rock Paper Scissors game.